When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 included the Corniche, Doha's beautiful, six-mile long waterfront park, where I had walked almost every weekend over the past three years.

 I walked on the Corniche just about every weekend except during the hot summer months, of course, when hardly anyone in Qatar ventures outside for

 Each year in October, after enduring the long, hot summer and when daily high temperatures had dropped to "only" about 95 degrees, I started

 venturing out of my apartment every weekend, usually on a Friday but sometimes on Saturday (weekends in the Middle East are on Friday and Saturday).

-There usually weren't a lot of people on the Corniche in hot-and-humid October, but by December, when the weather was perfect with high temperatures only in
+mid-90s.
+There usually weren't a lot of people on the Corniche in hot-and-humid October, but by December, when the weather was perfect with high

 Above left: Doha's Corniche starts here at the iconic Sheraton Hotel.
 The hotel was built in the 1980s.

-At that time, this modern area which is today called "West Bay" was nothing but sand.
+At that time, this modern area of high-rises, which is today called "West Bay," was nothing but sand.

 Above right: And here's what the West Bay area of Doha looks like today.
 This is Al Dafna Park on the Corniche.